Stamford Bridge (stadium): Crisis

 In the early 1970s the club's owners initiated a project to renovate Stamford Bridge.
 However, the cost of building the East Stand escalated out of control after shortages of materials and a builders' strike and the remainder of the ground remained untouched.
-The new East Stand was finished, but most of the (unusable) running tracks remained, and the new stand was also displaced by approximately 20 meters, compared to the pitch.
+The new East Stand was finished, but most of the (unusable) running tracks remained, and the new stand was also displaced by approximately 20 metres, compared to the pitch.
 The idea was to move the entire stadium towards the north.
 But due to the financial situation in the mid-1970s the other stands were not rebuilt for another two decades.
 In the meantime, Chelsea struggled in the league, and attendances fell and debts increased.
 The club was relegated to the Second Division in 1975 and again in 1979, narrowly avoiding the drop into the Third Division in 1983 before finally returning to the First Division a year later.

 The increase in the costs, combined with other factors, sent the club into decline.
 As a part of financial restructuring in the late 1970s, the freehold was separated from the club and when new Chelsea chairman Ken Bates bought the club for £1 in 1982, he did not buy the ground.
 A large chunk of the Stamford Bridge freehold was subsequently sold to property developers Marler Estates.
 The sale resulted in a long and acrimonious legal fight between Bates and Marler Estates.
 Marler Estates was ultimately forced into bankruptcy after a market crash in the early 1990s, allowing Bates to do a deal with its banks and re-unite the freehold with the club.

 During the 1984–85 season, following a series of pitch invasions and fights by football hooligans during matches at the stadium, chairman Ken Bates erected an electric perimeter fence between the stands and the pitch – identical to the one which effectively controlled cattle on his dairy farm.
 However, the electric fence was never turned on and before long it was dismantled, due to the GLC blocking it from being switched on for health and safety reasons.